 Out and About

 If you feel like jumping in the car and venturing further afield, there is so much to see and do within easy each.
-The renowned Minack Theatre is a must-visit, as is its close neighbour Porthcurno, with its white sandy beach and turquoise waters, popular Land's End and surfers-favourite Sennen Cove.
-The delightful harbourside village of Mousehole, with its quirky shops, galleries and great restaurants and pubs, lively seaside town of Penzance, grand St Michael's Mount and famed town of St Ives (with its seven beaches) are all close by too.
-Or perhaps you will prefer to take a walk along the South West Coast Path before returning to your idyllic retreat - the choice is yours!
+The renowned Minack Theatre is a must-visit, as is its close neighbour Porthcurno, with its white sandy beach and turquoise waters.
+Popular Land's End and surfers-favourite Sennen Cove are also close by.
+The delightful harbourside village of Mousehole, with its quirky shops, galleries and great restaurants and pubs, lively seaside town of Penzance, grand St Michael's Mount and famed town of St Ives (with its seven beaches) are all worth exloring.
+Or prehanps take a walk along the South West Coast Path before returning to your idyllic retreat - the options are endless!

 Steps up to decking.
 Open plan living-room with kitchen and dining areas.
 Wood-fired range, larder fridge, kettle, toaster and double cabin bed.
 Bedroom 1 with double bed.
 Bedroom 2 with twin beds.
 Shower-room enclosure with double shower.
 Cloakroom with WC and wash-basin.
 Outside: Access to shared Laundry-room with washing machine and tumble-drier (use of these is at a cost, payable to the owner)